-When the hundred or so English settlers sailed into the Chesapeake Bay in the spring of 1607, unknowingly they were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
+When the hundred or so English settlers sailed into the Chesapeake Bay a year earlier, in the spring of 1607, they unknowingly were about to encounter one of the most powerful Indian chiefdoms on the Atlantic seaboard.
 Powhatan, the paramount chief, or mamanatowick, ruled twenty-eight to thirty-two Algonquian-speaking groups that resided from north of the Rappahannock River to south of the James and west to the fall line.
-The Indians called their land Tsenacomoco and were intent on defending it.
+The Indians called their land Tsenacomoco and were very capable of defending it.

 On the day prior to the attack, the Indians came bringing gifts of meats and fruits and shared them with the settlers, thereby disguising their true intentions.
 The English had grown more content with the increase of new arrivals from home and the long quiet they had enjoyed among the Indians since the marriage of Pocahontas.
 The men were lulled into a fatal security and became ever familiar with the Indians - eating, drinking, and sleeping amongst them, by which means the Indians became perfectly acquainted with all of the English strength and the use of our arms, knowing at all times when and where the settlers’ habits, whether at home or in the woods, in groups or dispersed, and their conditions of defense or indefensible.